SentientUI

 clientOnlyboolean (default: false)

-When true, the component renders nothing on the server and waits until the client has hydrated.
-Use this for personalised or decorative slots where you explicitly do not want SSR content (e.g. a "welcome back" banner that depends on a cookie).
-When false (the default), the component SSR-renders the preloaded variant, which is recommended for above-the-fold content.
+When true, the component renders nothing on the server and waits until the client has hydrated and a provider context is available.
+Use this only for slots that depend on a browser-only value (e.g. a "welcome back" banner that reads a cookie).
+When false (the default), the component SSR-renders the preloaded variant — or the ssrFallback variant when no preloaded assignment exists — which is recommended for above-the-fold content.
+Do not use clientOnly on CTAs or any component that must always be visible: if there is no provider context (e.g. consent={false} or AdaptiveRoot is not rendered), a clientOnly component renders nothing — not even after hydration.

 Components vs full pages